cybersonic/vscode_extension_copy_to/README.md

 ## Known Issues

-In production the dialogue doesn\t appear as yet.
+In production the dialogue doesn't appear as yet.

 ## Release Notes